 Please find below a list of the most commonly asked questions from UK employees relating to coronavirus (COVID-19).
 We will continue to update this information as the situation unfolds.
 The answers and advice below are subject to review and may change at any time.
 If there is a question you still need answering, get in touch at email@example.com.

-**Please note that given the new National Lockdown in effect until mid-February, everyone is being asked to stay at home.
-You can read more in the latest Message from Charlie.
+**Please note that given the National Lockdown, remains in effect, everyone is being asked to stay at home.

 Does our travel insurance cover medical expenses if I contract COVID-19 while abroad?